aionnetwork/aion/README.md

 ## Aion Network Configuration

-> If you are using **aion-v0.1.8**, to connect to the Aion test network you need to first modify your configuration file to have a new personalized id.
+> If you are using **aion-v0.1.8** or if you want a **permanent id** (used by peers), to connect to the Aion test network you need to first modify your configuration file to have a new personalized id.
 >
 > - Download the ID generation script ***generateId.sh*** [here](https://github.com/aionnetwork/aion/blob/master/generateId.sh).
 > - Add executable permissions to the script.